mglukhikh/job-scheduler/README.md

  * It converts each registered Job to Runnable which first do some waiting and then execute the Job itself
  * It is based on some Executor, like fixedThreadPool or scheduledThreadPool
  * It may use Timer and TimerTask to do scheduling
+ * Some synchronization must be included because scheduling methods are called from HTTP request threads
 * Job, which contains some Runnable inside and some scheduling precondition like
  * Time, relative (seconds from now) or absolute (Date)
  * Required jobs to complete first, like Set<Job>